How to Make a Butterfly GardenPlant a butterfly garden to attract these beneficial insects to your yard

 1. Attract Monarch Butterflies

 This powerhouse combination attracts a wide range of butterflies, but is especially beneficial to monarchs.
 Milkweed leaves are the sole food source for monarch caterpillars.
-Butterfly bush is an abundant summertime source of nectar, while nutrient-rich asters will fuel up adult monarchs for their long migratory journey in fall.
+Butterfly bush and lantana are abundant summertime sources of nectar.

 2. Bring in Swallowtails